gstamatelat/simple-graph/README.md

 # Simple Graph

-**Simple Graph** is a graph interface for Java 6 that is designed to expose a very simple API for working with graphs.
+**Simple Graph** is a graph interface for Java 6 that is designed to expose a very simple API to support working with graphs.
 The API includes mutable and immutable graph classes for weighted, unweighted, directed and undirected graphs. **Simple Graph** does not include algorithm implementations and is meant to be used as a playground for graph-theoretic abstractions.
 This package can be used when Java